vand3rlinden/Python/AuthNinja/readme.md

 ![IMAGE](authninja-demo/authninja-logo.png)

-**AuthNinja** is a powerful tool designed to quickly check outbound email authentication settings such as SPF, DKIM, and DMARC directly from the terminal.
+**AuthNinja** is a tool designed to quickly check outbound email authentication settings such as SPF, DKIM, and DMARC directly from the terminal.
 Verify your email security effortlessly with just a few commands.

 ## Required Python packages
 - `requests`: `python3 -m pip install requests`